To be successful in legal matter management, you need to get a little granular.

 Although it’s important to be get fairly granular about your Legal Department’s activity, if the matter is so small that the time spent recording it would be a large proportion of the total time spent on the activity, it’s probably not ‘matter-worthy’.
 It is still useful to define this and using a simple matter management system for matter categorization helps to delineate quick advice from “business as usual” or a special project.

 Let’s use the example of the ten-minute phone call with Jane in Product Development.
 It’s the kind of task that’s easy to dismiss as not “matter-worthy.”
 But what if Jane is calling every week with a new issue?
 What if she has engaged with multiple lawyers in the in-house Legal Department, none of whom are aware of the others’ direction?
-What if, by tracking her queries, you could identify a looming threat and act decisively to solve it….and save time and future hassles?
+What if, by tracking her queries with legal technology, you could identify a looming threat and act decisively to solve it….and save time and future hassles?

 On the other end of the spectrum, there’s the billion-dollar acquisition.
 From the perspective of legal workload management alone, classifying this as a single matter is problematic unless size, complexity and value are taken into account.
-Many legal matter management systems consider all matters equal and assigns one point of contact per matter.
+Many legal matter management software consider all matters equal and assigns one point of contact per matter.
 So, while Mei may be the project lead, this conceals the fact that Liam is buried in due diligence.

 Benefits of legal matter management